AndreasChristensen89/resto-booking-system/README.md

 Bugs to fix:
 - It's possible to create reservations with identical content.
 However, this makes it impossible to open the details.
 Console displays: MultipleObjectsReturned at /reservations/lollol/ get() returned more than one Reservation -- it returned 2!
-- I am not able to loop through the updated booking view.
-I don't know what the name of the list is...
 - When updating the reservation the table function does't run again, so tables assigned stay the same even if number of people exceed capacity.
     - If a guests wish to increase number of people, the admin does not have access to availability-logic when assigning new tables
 - When creating a reservation the updated_bookings page sets it to "not updated" because it's booked within the same minut.
 However, if a user updates the reservation, e.g. number of people, within that minute, it is still registered as "not updated".